PavanRangani/docs/docs/prd/banking/banking.md

 #### For Joint

-For joint entity, list page shows records for both Joint & Individuals in same page.
+For joint entities, the list page shows records for both Joint & Individuals on the same page.
 For example, on the `Banking` tab for Joint `Tom and Judi`, it will display any Banking owned by Joint and also any Banking that they may own individually (Tom and Judi).

-In list page, with each record shows the name of the owner entity.
-If owner of the record is Joint it shows `Joint` and if owner of the record is `Individual` shows First name of that Individual.
+On the list page, with each record shows the name of the owner entity.
+If the owner of the record is Joint it shows `Joint` and if the owner of the record is `Individual` shows the First name of that Individual.

 ##### Sorting order of Joint

 - Primary sorting on banking type.

-- Secondary sorting on Entity type. like First alphabetical order of Individual and then joint
+- Secondary sorting on the Entity type. like First alphabetical order of Individual and then joint
 - Tertiary sorting on `Account Nickname`.

-##### Sorting order other types entity
+##### Sorting order other types of entity

-- Primary sorting on banking type and Secondary sorting on alphabetical order of `Account Nickname`.
+- Primary sorting on banking type and Secondary sorting on the alphabetical order of `Account Nickname`.

 ## UI Requirements